karmada-io/karmada/docs/working-with-velero.md

    aws_access_key_id = minio
    aws_secret_access_key = minio123
    ```
-   The two values should keep the same with `MinIO` username and password that we set when we install `MinIO`
+   The two values should keep the same with `MinIO` username and password that we set when we install `MinIO`.

    2. Start the server.

-   We need to install `Velero` in both `member1` and `member2`, so we should run the below command in shell for both two clusters,
-   this will start Velero server.
-Please run `kubectl config use-context member1` and `kubectl config use-context member2`
-   to switch to the different member clusters: `member1` or `member2`.
+   We need to install `Velero` in both `member1` and `member2`, so we should run the following command in the shell for both two clusters, this will start the Velero server.
+Please run `kubectl config use-context member1` and `kubectl config use-context member2` to switch to different member clusters: `member1` or `member2`.
    ```shell
    velero install \
    --provider aws \